 The ICRC in Yemen

-The ICRC also visits people detained by various authorities in Yemen to assess their treatment and conditions of detention.
+The ICRC visits people detained by various authorities in Yemen to assess their treatment and conditions of detention.
 In line with its standard procedures, the ICRC discusses its findings and recommendations solely with the detaining authorities, and these discussions remain confidential.
+In 2013, the ICRC visited 5,986 detainees in 17 places of detention in Yemen.
 The ICRC also assists migrants who are in custody pending deportation.

 Restoring family contacts

 Together, the ICRC and the Yemen Red Crescent Society are helping members of separated families, such as refugees and asylum seekers, to stay in touch through Red Cross messages.
-Yemeni families are able to contact relatives held in detention in Afghanistan, Iraq and Guantanamo through Red Cross messages, phone and video calls.
+Yemeni families are able to contact relatives held in detention in Afghanistan and Guantanamo through Red Cross messages, as well as phone and video calls.

 Health Care in Danger